SmartPracticeschool/SBSPS-Challenge-2606-Sentiment-Analysis-of-COVID-19-Tweets-Visualization-Dashboard/critical_topics/README.md

 Workers - ['worker','migrant','labourer','job']

-These filtered tweets are then labelled using sentiment analyser and the visualisations are plotted for 5 emotions fear, anger, joy, sadness, neutral; positive, negative, neutral and the positivity score graphs.
+<b>These filtered tweets are then labelled using sentiment analyser and the visualisations are plotted for 5 emotions fear, anger, joy, sadness, neutral; positive, negative, neutral and the positivity score graphs.</b>